 As Missouri and Kentucky join Michigan, Indiana and Wisconsin with right-to-work laws making it illegal to force workers to join a union or pay related dues to remain employed, some wonder what the economic impact will be on southern Illinois.

-Illinois state Rep. Jeanne Ives (R-Wheaton) said she stands in support of the right-to-work movement and has no question it is what’s best for the region and her constituents.
+State Rep. Jeanne Ives (R-Wheaton) said she has no doubt the right-to-work movement is what’s best for the region and her constituents.

 Critics of the bill and the right-to-work movement insist it weakens the leverage of labor unions and ultimately leads to lower wages for workers across the board.

-In all, 25 states now have right-to-work laws on the books.
+In all, 28 states have right-to-work laws on the books.
 In some instances, government data suggests those states are experiencing faster wage and job growth than unionized states like Illinois.
-In addition, Illinois Department of Commerce and Economic Opportunity Director Jim Schultz recently revealed that more than 1,100 companies have rejected the state as a possible center of operation because of the absence of a right-to-work law.
+In addition, Illinois Department of Commerce and Economic Opportunity Director Jim Schultz said more than 1,100 companies have rejected the state as a possible center of operation because of the absence of a right-to-work law.

 “Not having right-to-work has become one more reason companies have become accustomed to crossing off Illinois as a place to build or expand a business,” Ives said.
 “When you already have the highest property taxes, all these negatives become too much even for all the natural advantages a state like Illinois has to offer.”

 In Indiana, right-to-work legislation went into effect in 2012.
 Since then, the independent think tank Illinois Policy Institute reports job growth there is on an upswing – and even more union members now exist than when the law first passed.
 In 2014 alone, Indiana added 50,000 new union members to top the country in that category.